owickstrom/wickstrom.tech/src/posts/2024-08-12-a-flexible-minimalist-neovim.md

 : A wrapper around the awesome [fzf](https://github.com/junegunn/fzf) fuzzy finder.
   I use `:Files` and `:GFiles`, as quick jump-to-file commands (think `C-p` in VS Code or Zed).
   They are bound to `<Leader>ff` and `<Leader>gf`, respectively.
-  This is perhaps the one plugin I could do without, writing a small helper around `fzf`, or just making do with `:find`.
+  This might be another plugin I could do without, writing a small helper around `fzf`, or just making do with `:find` and `**/` wildcards.
   On the other hand, I'm trying out `:Buffers` instead of stumbling around with `:bnext` and `:bprev`.

 One great thing with the Nix setup is I don't need a package manager in Neovim itself.